leo-du-03/llc-interpretability/README.md

 - `haiku_to_pytorch_rg.py`: Contains useful functions for converting haiku models to pytorch.
 - `llc_dev.ipynb`: A test notebook to develop the workflow for estimating LLCs.
 Used the palindrome compiled transformer.
 - `llc_fractok.ipynb`: Estimates LLC for the previous fraction is token problem.
-- 'llc_peak.ipynb': Estimates LLC for peak detection problem.
+- `llc_peak.ipynb`: Estimates LLC for peak detection problem.
-- 'llc_dompeak.ipynb': Estimates LLC for dominant peak detection problem.
+- `llc_dompeak.ipynb`: Estimates LLC for dominant peak detection problem.
 - `main_peak.py`: Python script to estimate LLC for the peak detection problem.
 - `pal_llc_estim.ipynb`: Estimates LLC for the palindrome detection problem.
 - `pal_llc_no_rand_head.ipynb`: Estimates LLC for a transformer that adds an extra embedding head to the compiled transformer